 We are also actively involved in the formulation of food regulation.
 We work with the Department for the Environment and Rural Affairs to produce guidance on the new Food Information to Consumers regulations, and bring members together to discuss how best to implement the requirements.

-In addition, FWD represents members’ views on economic controls on food supply, such as the Soft Drinks Levy, to ensure that unintended consequences of intervention are taken into account, such as the growth of a grey market.
+In addition, FWD represents members’ views on economic controls on food supply, such as the High Fat, Salt and Sugar (HFSS) restrictions, to ensure that unintended consequences of intervention are taken into account.